 - Fluoride was not a popular toothpaste ingredient until it was widely research by a group from Procter and Gamble in 1955.
 That same year, striped toothpaste was invented using a specifically designed tube.

-- Now toothpastes come in hundreds of flavors ranging from the typical spearmint, or peppermint, to exotic flavors like lavender, vanilla, orange, neem, bubblegum, and even whiskey.
+- Now toothpastes come in hundreds of flavors from simple and common to crazy ranging from the typical spearmint, or peppermint, to exotic flavors like lavender, vanilla, orange, neem, bubblegum, and even whiskey.

 Chicago dentist, Dr. James Fondriest looks forward to helping you achieve optimal oral health.
 Call our office at 847.234.0517 to schedule an appointment for a dental cleaning or checkup today.
 We serve patients from Lake Forest and the North Shore of Chicago.